scottweston/spirkctrl/README.md

 If overflow is not 0 it means data was lost and you should try again (perhaps you held the key down for too many repeats, try to press it quickly).
-If overflow is less then 50 you could try increasing <code>MAXLEN</code> but it more than likely means the filtering of the carrier signal has failed (esp. if any of the periods are in the range of 10 to 30 microseconds).
+If overflow is less than 50 you could try increasing <code>MAXLEN</code> but it more than likely means the filtering of the carrier signal has failed (esp. if any of the periods are in the range of 10 to 30 microseconds).